shabble/irssi-scripts/README.md

   hours ago because you didn't notice you were scrolled up in the history buffer.
   If you try to send a message whilst scrolled, it'll warn you and check you really want to first.

+* `quit-notify/` is based on a script by vague@#irssi/Freenode.
+It is most useful when you are ignoring joins/parts/quits from a channel, and hence don't realise when the person you are responding to has left.
+If they have (or if you prefix your message with a nonexistent nick), the script will ask you to confirm that you want to send the message, much like `scrolled_reminder`.

 * `testing/` is a Perl framework external to Irssi (ie: not a script) that will ultimately allow you to write unit tests for your scripts, and run them in a